by Michelle Smith

 Two liter soda bottles can be used in place of the cold frame to keep the plant warm.
 This can only be used on plants that are still small, smaller than the two liter bottles.
 Using green bottles is better because it regulates the temperature better than clear bottles.
 Used as a makeshift greenhouse, the two-liter bottle solution is practical and cost efficient.

-Weak or Leggy Stems on Garden Plants
+Gardening Problem: Weak or Leggy Stems on Garden Plants

 Leggy stems are stems that are too long.
 This can cause a weakness in stem strength and can cause moderate to severe harm to the plant’s productivity.
 They can cause some plants to droop and bend over.
 This allows an increased risk of soil borne diseases because there is a likelihood that the plant parts are touching the ground.